Stock up on Vegan Candy for Trick or Treaters (or Yourself) This Year

 We are basing our vegan candy choices on the requirements for vegan certification: This means a product does not contain “meat, fish, fowl, animal by-products, eggs or egg products, milk or milk products, honey or honey bee products, insects or products from insects such as silk or dyes, or sugar filtered with bone char or be processed with any animal products or by-products.”

-That is a pretty lengthy list of rules, but we found seven certified vegan candies that you and trick or treaters will be excited to eat this Halloween and year-round.
+That is a pretty lengthy list of rules, but we found seven certified vegan candies that you and trick or treaters will be excited to eat this at Halloween and year-round.
 Keep scrolling for the full list of vegan candies to stock up on for Halloween.

 We only recommend things we love.
 If you buy something through our site, we might earn a commission.